Zshendera/Hello-World/README.md

 # Hello-World
-#This is Zak Shendera
-#Working on Hello-World Git hub assigment with code-louisville.
+#This is Zak Shendera, I love Technology and the future of it.
+I'm also a soccer player at BC.
+I can't wait to start working on projects.